Free webinar · Jun 11: Boost your profitability by controlling site costs. Save your spot →

 2. Establish control KPIs

 Define what you want to measure: physical progress, indirect costs, team productivity, budget deviations… These indicators will be key to evaluating results.
+If you want to go deeper into which indicators to track and how to interpret them, see our guide: Productivity indicators in construction: what they are and how to use them to improve your management

 3. Choose specialized software